natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-86K%20(Germany).md

 * Can easily rip wings with strong input
 * Afterburner guzzles a lot of fuel
 * Missile lock can be broken with a high-G manoeuvre
+* Missiles can be unreliable if the enemy knows how to counter them
 * No bombs or rockets

 == History ==